LinkedInLearning/aspdotnet-core-advanced-security-data-protection-3249058/README.md

 # ASP.NET Core Advanced Security Data Protection
-This is the repository for the LinkedIn Learning course `ASP.NET Core Advanced Security Data Protection`.
+This is the repository for the LinkedIn Learning course ASP.NET Core Advanced Security Data Protection.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![ASP.NET Core Advanced Security Data Protection][lil-thumbnail-url]

+Software security is a critical consideration when designing and developing web applications.
+While security breaches and threats can have serious consequences, there are a handful of steps you can take as a software developer to ensure you keep your applications safe.
+In this course, instructor Ervis Trupja covers practical techniques for securing data and controlling access to ASP.NET Core applications.

+Explore some of the most common attacks and application vulnerabilities to learn more about how to protect yourself against them.
+Find out how to protect sensitive data in your applications using the data protection consumer API, as well as how to configure data protection settings, key storage, and more.
+By the end of this course, you’ll be equipped with highly marketable software development skills for extending data protection with the iKey, ISecret, and IAuthenticatedEncryptor interfaces.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.